Shell

 • When the commands runs successfully (e.g. with an exit code of zero), the behavior depends on the content of the standard output:

-• If it is empty, then updatecli report a success with no changes applied.
+• If it is empty, then updatecli reports a success with no changes applied.

-• Otherwise updatecli report a success with the content of the standard output as the resulting value of the change.
+• Otherwise updatecli reports a success with the content of the standard output as the resulting value of the change.

 • Otherwise (an exit code different than zero) the condition is marked as not valid, and both the standard error and outputs are logged.